pantheon-systems/documentation/source/content/guides/professional-services/01-introduction.md

 ## Application Performance and Architecture

-The Application Performance and Architecture team provides frontend and backend help with your WordPress and Drupal applications.
-See [Application Performance and Architecture](/guides/professional-services/application-performance) for details.
+The Application Performance and Architecture team provides frontend and backend assistance with your WordPress and Drupal applications.
+Refer to [Application Performance and Architecture](/guides/professional-services/application-performance) for details.

 ## Professional Service Hours (formerly CAS)